sergiokopplin/indigo/about.md

 Thanks for visiting my site!
 My name is James Denton, and this is my first attempt at a weblog about various topics focused around OpenStack and various network technologies.

-# Personal
+## Personal

 I live with my wife, Amanda, and our two children in the San Antonio, Texas area.
+We've got two dogs who are are often more work to maintain than the kids.
+Love 'em, though.

 ## Professional